Functional Canine Conditioning With Just A Peanut

-However, without questions the most versatile piece of canine conditioning equipment is the peanut.
-No other piece of equipment shines brighter for it's effectiveness in all areas.
-It's length creates the ideal platform for a dog to stand.
-It's lateral movement targets the area of a dog where it is physically weakest.
-It's roll creates an ideal platform for dynamic stabilization challenges.
-It's height is enough for jump drills, hindlimb or forelimb isolation exercises and there's enough room to practice almost any obedience commands.
+Without questions the most versatile piece of canine conditioning equipment is the peanut.
+Its length creates the ideal platform for a dog to stand.
+Its lateral movement targets the area of a dog where it is physically weakest.
+Its roll creates an ideal platform for dynamic stabilization challenges in order to recreate the unpredictability of intense actions of canine sports.
+Its height is enough for jump drills, hindlimb or forelimb isolation exercises and there's enough room to practice almost any obedience commands.

 Jeris Pugh has been studying canine behavior through practice, publications and live seminars for the past 10 years.
 He's attended lectures from veterinary behavior experts like Dr. Ian Dunbar, founder of Associations of Pet Dog Trainers (APDT) and Dr. Lynn Seibert, President of The American Veterinary Society of Animal Behavior (AVSAB).